 Single Spotlight is a Heartalytics interview series in which our editor interviews and features different singles from the Tawkify network.
-Please note that while this column unmasks one eligible community member every quarter, the Tawkify network remains completely confidential.
+Please note that while this column unmasks one eligible community member 1-2 times a year, the Tawkify network remains completely confidential.
 If you would like to be considered for our next Single Spotlight, join the waiting list.
-Get ready to meet Matchable Member, the lovely and enigmatic, Jessie Older!
+Get ready to meet Matchable Member, the lovely and enigmatic, Jessie!

 V: Let’s start from the beginning.
 Jessie, where are you from?

 J: I was born in Northern California, Palo Alto actually at Stanford Hospital at Stanford University.
 My dad was doing his residency there at that time.
 He went to medical school at Stanford as well.

 J: Yes, I remember reading about that!
 Stanford holds a very special place in my heart.
 But when I was 2, we moved to Tampa.
 I did study the summer before my senior year of high school at Stanford though.
 It was a great experience…I had the opportunity to enroll in subjects not accessible otherwise, and made friends with students from different countries—who are still my friends today!
 For college, I went out to USC, University of Southern California, studied there for 2 years and then went abroad to Paris, living there at 19 as a sophomore.